 Scott and his friend left Simon at his father’s house, where Simon’s father gave him the auto-injector shot and drove him to an urgent care facility.
 Simon died a short while later.

 The aftermath of Simon’s death has hit his friends hard.
-“I wish I had known, like really known, not only about the allergy but what to do,” said Scott.
-“I thought I did, but obviously none of us took the situation seriously enough to get the help we needed to get for Simon.”
+“I wish I had known, really known, not only about the allergy but what to do,” said Scott.
+“I thought I did.
+But obviously none of us took the situation seriously enough to get the help we needed for Simon.”

 Madeline felt a lot of guilt following her friend’s death.
 “I carried that with me all the time – that I was the one who murdered my friend.
 That was a consistent thought for me.
 I was at the lowest point I’ve ever been in my life after his death.
 I went to lots of therapy.”

-A year and a half after her friend’s death, Madeline says she is in a better place, or at least mostly.
 “I will occasionally wake up in the middle of the night and feel this hatred toward myself.”
-She says the choir teacher also carried a lot of guilt, as he came up with the idea to put Reese’s cups in some of the s’mores.
+She says the choir teacher also carried a lot of guilt.
+He’d come up with the idea to put Reese’s cups in some of the s’mores.

 An extensive investigation into the incident was completed by Jefferson County School District.
-It reached to two key conclusions: Students need to be better educated to reach out to adults in attendance “when you see something abnormal,” said Diana Wilson, the district’s chief communications officer, and all after school activities will now have a nurse’s aide or emergency medical technician (EMT) present.
+It reached to two key conclusions: Students need to be better educated to reach out to adults in attendance “when you see something abnormal,” said Diana Wilson, the district’s chief communications officer.
+All district after-school activities will now have a nurse’s aide or emergency medical technician (EMT) present.